HDMA-SDSU/GEM/README.md

+# Geocoding Engine Machine (GEM)
+### developed by Chris Allen, the Center for Human Dynamics in the Mobile Age, San Diego State University.
 ## Synopsis

 The geocoding engine machine (GEM) is a python library and command-line tool that can be used to geocode text-based location descriptions.